All students submitting time for pro bono distinction must maintain a time sheet (.xlsx).

 |Petition for Extension to Complete Pro Bono Service||Experiencing extraordinary circumstances causing you the need to request an extension to complete your pro bono service hours and/or submit the pro bono time sheet.|

 The Public Interest Resource Center (PIRC) helps students engage in public interest work by providing information and resources about placement opportunities.
 The American Bar Association’s Pro Bono Directory Map and the PSJD are good first steps to learning about the wide variety of opportunities to provide pro bono legal assistance.
+Delaware Law School also posts pre-approved pro bono opportunities for you to consider.

 Every year Delaware Law students are honored at graduation with pro bono distinction.
 Local and state bar association receptions also are given to honor students’ pro bono services.